Cheryl Katz (NJPL Founder, Senior Dramaturg)

 Kaitlin has worked in the literary offices of Urban Stages, The Mint Theater Company, the Hangar Theater, and McCarter Theatre, where she assisted playwrights Marina Carr, Danai Gurira, and John Guare on premieres of their new plays.
 As a freelance dramaturg, she has developed plays with Alabama Shakespeare Festival and the Southern Writers’ Project at Alabama Shakespeare Festival; McCarter Theatre’s Youth Ink!
 Festival, Teen Solo Performance Camp, and Spotlight on Playwriting series; and with many individual writers.
 Kaitlin has done research for the Abbey Theatre in Dublin and the Rodgers and Hammerstein Company in New York.
 Her postgraduate work in England culminated in a dissertation on the dramaturgy of climate change plays.

 Emily (she/her/hers) is a dramaturg, arts administrator, and educator.
-Alongside Cheryl + Kaitlin, she has done dramaturgical work for We Victorians, and continues to provide artistic support to the Residency play selections, PlayGym, and is the Director of the Storyteller Studio.
+She provides support to the Residency play selections, PlayGym, and is the Director of the Storyteller Studio.
 Artistic homes have included Theater Masters; The Strides Collective; George Street Playhouse; Tectonic Theater Project and the Moment Work Institute; Keen Company; the Shakespeare Theatre of New Jersey; and the Writers Theatre of New Jersey.
 Along with new play development, she specializes in the research and development of devised and ensemble generated work.
 Emily’s most memorable project is serving as the dramaturg on the devised piece 4320p: IMMERSION, conceived under the mentorship of Barbara Pitts McAdams and Scott Barrow of Tectonic Theater Project, and Dr. Lisa Brenner and Chris Ceraso of Drew University.
 In August of 2019, Emily presented her undergraduate thesis research with this project as a Dramaturgy Debut Panelist at the Association for Theatre in Higher Education (ATHE) National Conference in Orlando.